 That was the clincher of a question that really affected me.

-Either you just have to try harder, get up earlier, have a cold shower, you know, uh do this, follow these rules, and maybe.
+Either you just have to try harder, get up earlier, have a cold shower, you know, do this, follow these rules, and maybe.

-They never say for sure, they say maybe, hopefully, I hope.
+They say maybe, hopefully, I hope.

-And then there is a religion that the apostle Paul says, I know whom I have believed, and I'm persuaded that he is able to keep me.
+And then there is a religion that the Apostle Paul says, I know whom I have believed, and I'm persuaded that he is able to keep me.

-Uh um and and so he was sure.
+And so he was sure.

-There are not maybes that hopefully, if you just do enough, maybe.
+There are not maybes, that hopefully, if you just do enough, maybe.

-Um so that's that's really it.
+So that's really it.

-Um he loved me and gave himself for me before I ever knew him.
+He loved me and gave himself for me before I ever knew him.

 There is nothing else like it.

-Um let's let's get back to the Psalms.
+Let's get back to the Psalms.

-There's there's quite a lot of Christians out there who who sort of think the new the New Testament is everything, and they sort of they they see the Old Testament as well C. S. Lewis actually described it as a sort of Jewish thing, a sort of i i it belongs to it belongs to the Jews.
+and you're the man i can tell but let's talk about the psalms which you've probably encountered there's there's quite a lot of christians out there who who sort of think the new the new testament is everything and they sort of they they see the old testament as well c.s lewis actually described it as a sort of jewish thing a sort of it belongs to it belongs to the jews I've never felt that.

 Jesus quotes the Psalms more than any other book of the Old Testament.